arundhatinair/expense-tracker/README.md

 # 💸Expense Tracker

-A cute and minimalist expense tracker built using **HTML**, **CSS**, and **JavaScript**, designed with pastel aesthetics and floating emoji decor.
+A cute and minimalist expense tracker built using **HTML**, **CSS**, and **JavaScript**, designed with pastel aesthetics.
 Users can add daily expenses by category, view breakdowns using pie charts, explore expenses on specific dates via a calendar interface, and view monthly totals.

 ## Features